 There are a lot of tasks you have to complete before your webinar.
-To help you prioritize your pre-event planning, the tasks, and their order, are explained below in our webinar checklist.
+Our webinar checklist helps you prioritize your pre-event planning and tasks.

-The first thing on your webinar checklist to do is start the call.
+If you’re using a telephony integration during your webinar, the first thing on your webinar checklist to do is start the conference call.

-If you decide to just go with VoIP (or really – computer microphone/speakers), you won’t have an isolated line to facilitate your pre-webinar talks.
+If you decide to just go with VoIP, you won’t have an isolated line to facilitate your pre-webinar talks.
 So, you’ll wind up having to keep participants on hold for longer.
 The unfortunate consequence here is your audience will have less time to interact with your Lobby.
 (Also, audio quality may be reduced depending on individuals’ bandwidth.)

 Simply disable the doorbells of your audio platform!

-Engagement is an essential ingredient of successful online events.
+Engagement is an essential ingredient of successful webinars.
 But having participants interjecting their thoughts during your webinar is not desirable.

 Make sure you’ve muted all participants on your main conference line.